 - advising and suggesting future IT developments to managers or clients.

-You'll generally work standard office hours, but often with the expectation that you'll put in overtime or work weekends to ensure deadlines are met.
+As a technical architect you'll generally work standard office hours, but often with the expectation you'll put in overtime or work weekends to ensure deadlines are met.

 - Applications (or software) architects take the lead on individual parts of major IT projects and also carry out hands-on technical tasks.